 Call 24/7 to Speak with a Local Criminal Defense Lawyer

 Nothing turns your world upside down like an arrest.
-All it takes is one accusation—perhaps even one that’s completely false.
-Next thing you know, you’re in handcuffs facing serious criminal charges.
+All it takes is one accusation—perhaps one that’s completely false.
+Next thing you know, you’re in handcuffs facing serious criminal charges in Yonkers City Court that seriously threaten your freedom and your future.

-When you hire Michael J. McConnell, you get a dedicated local criminal defense attorney and former prosecutor who understands what is at stake for his clients and how to protect them.
+When you hire Michael J. McConnell, you get a dedicated local criminal defense attorney and former prosecutor who understands what is at stake for his clients and is relentless is fighting to protect them.

 What types of criminal cases does your office handle?